nanaaba-s/nanaaba-s/README.md

-- Hi👋, I'm Nana Aba Sagoe
+🔗Hey there!👋🏻
+🔗About Me👩🏻‍💻
+• 🎓 Studying Computer Science at Ghana Communication Technology University(GCTU)
+• Exploring new technologies
+• 💼 at Brainnest company
-- 👀 I’m interested in Data science,Artificial Intelligence,Mobile app development and Robotics
+• 🌱 Learning about Data science,Artificial Intelligence,Mobile app development and Robotics
-- 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on more projects
+• 💞️ I’m looking to collaborate on more projects
-- 📫 How to reach me nanaabasagoe80@gmail.com
+• 📫 How to reach me nanaabasagoe80@gmail.com